LSDOlab/omtools/docs/_src_docs/examples/einsum_old/ex_einsum_old_outer_vector_vector.rst

 =========================================

-This is an example of how to properly use the einsum function to compute a vector-vector inner product.
+This is an example of how to properly use the einsum function to compute a vector-vector outer product.

 .. jupyter-execute::
   ../../../../omtools/examples/valid/ex_einsum_old_outer_vector_vector.py